 TEACHING ASSISTANT POSITION DESCRIPTION & DUTIES:

-The Math, Science, and Business Lab tutor in the Center for Learning Resources (CLR) meets with students on a one-to-one or small-group basis to provide learning assistance in chemistry (fundamentals through organic II) and mathematics (fundamentals through calculus II).
-A candidate who could also support one of the following subjects would be highly desirable: accounting, biology, criminal justice, economics, engineering, management, music, psychology, public management, physics, and/or quantitative analysis.
+The Math, Science, and Business Lab tutor in the Center for Learning Resources (CLR) meets with students on a one-to-one or small-group basis to provide learning assistance in chemistry (fundamentals through organic II) and a secondary subject.
+A candidate who could also support one of the following subjects would be highly desirable: accounting, biology, criminal justice, economics, engineering, management, math, music, psychology, public management, physics, and/or quantitative analysis.
 Good teaching and communication skills are essential.
 Other responsibilities include monitoring the Math Lab (Library 113/114) facilities, keeping records of student use, keeping students updated on CLR policies and procedures, reporting any problems to the CLR administration, and additional duties as needed.
 Tutors must learn and utilize AccuTrack®, an online scheduling and reporting software, in which training is provided.
 Adherence to a weekly schedule running through the end of undergraduate final exams is essential.
 Tutors also must be available to work at least one weeknight and one weekend shift or two weeknights until 10 PM each term.
 Applicants should submit their availability with their application and must include a recommendation from a faculty member in the subject(s) to be tutored.
 The letter may come from a professor from the applicant’s undergraduate university.
 Please note that all candidates will be tested on their working knowledge of chemistry and mathematics at the time of the interview.
 Candidates may not use notes, a textbook, or a calculator to answer the questions.
 Candidates for this position must possess a 3.4 or higher cumulative GPA at the time of the application and be able to sustain it in their program as a condition of employment.
-Only applicants who can commit to three or more trimesters will be considered.
+Only applicants who can commit to three or more trimesters will be considered, i.e., through at least June 2015.
 This position is open to domestic students and international students with a strong proficiency in English.

 Federal Work Study Positions